mvolkmann/MyUnixEnv/notes/GoNotes.md

 It is also possible to install dependencies with `go get`.
 This updates `go.mod`, but adds the comment `// indirect` after the require for the new dependency.
-This indicates that no code in the using module has been seen yet that uses the dependency.
+This indicates that no code in the current module has been seen yet that uses the dependency.

 These "indirect" comments are removed after uses of the dependencies are added to source files in the module and a command such as `go build` is run.
-Since such commands can add dependencies to `go.mod` on their own and they will be run eventually, there is no real incentive to use `go get` to install dependencies.
+Since such commands add dependencies to `go.mod` on their own and they will be run eventually, it is not necessary to use `go get` to install dependencies.

+The primary reason to use `go get` with modules is to specify a specific version to be installed.
+Alternatively once some version is installed, perhaps by running `go build`, the version to use can be modified by editing `go.mod` and running a command like `go build`.

+Changing the version of a direct dependency can change the versions of its dependencies that are used.
+This is desirable since a specific version of a direct dependency may only work with specific versions of its dependencies.

+### Releasing New Module Versions

+Major versions of 0 or 1 are considered unstable.
+Major versions that are 2 or higher are considered stable.

+To release a new unstable version of a module to GitHub it is only necessary to push changes and add a tag following the pattern "v{major}.{minor}.{patch}".

+To add a tag from the GitHub web UI, click the "releases" tab, press the "Draft a new release" button, enter the tag name, optionally enter a title and description, check "This is a pre-release" if not considered stable, and press the "Publish release" button.

+To add a tag from the command-line, enter `git tag {tag-name}` and `git push origin {tag-name}`.

+To release a new stable version of a module (major version is 2 or higher), modify the module name in `go.mod` to end with the major version.
+For example `module github.com/mvolkmann/samplegomodule/v2`.

+In other modules that wish to use this module, unstable versions can be imported without specifying the major version.
+For example, `import github.com/mvolkmann/samplegomodule`.

+To use a stable version, add the major version to import paths in all source files that import it.
+For example `import github.com/mvolkmann/samplegomodule/v2`.
+Note that only the major version is specified, not minor or patch version.
+This is referred to as "semantic import versioning".

+Since each version is stored separately, it is possible to use multiple major versions of a dependency in the same application.

-### Versions
+### Using Module Versions

-Go modules expect the use of semantic versioning where version numbers have three parts referred to as major, minor, and patch.
-For example, "1.2.3" represents a major version of 1, a minor version of 2, and a patch version of 3.
-The patch number is incremented when backward-compatible bug fixes are made.
-The minor number is incremented when backward-compatible new features are added.
-The major number is increment when incompatible changes are made.

 Go `import` statements can specify the major version to be used for each dependency.
 When no major version is specified, the latest version that is less than v2.0.0 is used.
-To change to a different major version, all dependencies that specify this must be modified.
+To change to a different major version, all import statements for the dependency must be modified.
 Presumably there will be tooling to automate this in the future.

 The actual versions of dependencies that are used depends on what is found in `go.mod`.